pegasystems/pega-helm-charts/README.md

 _Multiple backing service deployments:_

-You can deploy more than one instance of backing service deployments, in case you want to host a seperate deployment of 'Search and Reporting Service' for non-prod and production pega infinity environments.
-You need to configure the appropriate service endpoint with the pega infinity deployment values.
+You can deploy more than one instance of backing service deployments, in case you want to host a separate deployment of 'Search and Reporting Service' for non-production and production deployments of Pega Infinity.
+You must configure the appropriate service endpoint using the Pega Infinity deployment values.

 3. Download the values file for pega/pega, pega/addons and pega/backingservices.